paigen11/file-read-challenge/README.md

 # Node.js Large File / Data Reading & Performance Testing

+The challenge is to process a really large text file sourced from the Federal Elections Commission.
+The input data consists of records of monetary contributions by individuals to poltitical entities.

-This is an example of 3 different ways to use Node.js to process big data files.
-One file is the Node.js' `fs.readFile()`, another is with Node.js' `fs.createReadSteam()`, and the final is with the help of the NPM module `EventStream`.
+Code provided in this repository is in the form of Node.js scripts.
+They showcase 3 different approaches to process big data files.
+One script utilizes the Node.js `fs.readFile()` API, another utilizes `fs.createReadSteam()`, and the final script incorporates the external NPM module `EventStream`.

-There is also use of `console.time` and `console.timeEnd` to determine the performance of the 3 different implementations, and which is most efficient processing the files.
+`console.time` and `console.timeEnd` are used to determine the performance of the 3 different implementations, and which is most efficient processing of the input files.

 ### To Download the Really Large File
 Download the large file zip here: https://www.fec.gov/files/bulk-downloads/2018/indiv18.zip

+### To Download the Dictionary and Header Files

+The indiv18.zip contains files which are essentially in a comma separated values style.
+There are 21 fields.
+To make sense of them, you need to get additional files from the data_dictionaries folder.
+Download these as well:

+bulk-downloads/data_dictionaries/indiv_dictionary.txt
+bulk-downloads/data_dictionaries/indiv_header_file.csv

+dictionary.txt explains the data provided in each field of a contribution record. header_file.csv is formatted as a header record in comma separated values format, with one heading for each field provided in the contribution record.

+The indiv18.zip file contains several files in the archive, some of which are quite large.
+The zip file alone can take 5+ minutes to download, depending on connection speed.

-The main file in the zip: `itcont.txt`, can only be processed by the `readFileEventStream.js` file, the other two implementations can't handle the 2.55GB file size in memory (Node.js can only hold about 1.5GB in memory at one time).*
+The main file in the zip: `itcont.txt`, is quite large.
+It can only be processed by the `readFileEventStream.js` file, the other two scripts in this repository can't handle the 2.55GB file size in memory (Node.js can only hold about 1.5GB in memory at one time).*

 *Caveat: You can override the standard Node memory limit using the CLI arugment `max-old-space-size=XYZ`.
 To run, pass in `node --max-old-space-size=8192 <FILE NAME>.js` (this will increase Node's memory limit to 8gb - just be careful not to make it too large that Node kills off other processes or crashes because its run out of memory)